denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ## Help others

 ^
-Help others and others will help you
+Help others and others will help you.

 ---

 ![fit](assets/000_CNWSETUP_SALMANLEWIS.jpeg)

 ^
-Went to KubeCon
+Went to KubeCon.
+This is what we did.

 ---

+# Kelsey Hightour slide

+---

 # [fit] CloudNativeWales

 ^
-Promoting CNW
+Promoting CNW.
+Want to take it back home.

 ---